jonathanolson/slither/notes/patterns.md

         - Define the "board generations" and "way to compute initial feature set" for each ()
       - edge / color / edge + sector / edge + color / all
       - highlander / non-highlander
   -
+  - Pattern solvers are NOT checking to see if they could be the entire closed loop.
+FIX THAT.
+  -
   - sorted() on binary collections [and better sorting]
     - Come up with a better "rule complexity" metric, sectors are not THAT bad.
 ONLY measure the input size?